PerryXDeng/weaponizing_unicode/tf_cnn_siamese/README.md

 ## Current Progress
 Model is largely implemented, except for regularizations and hyperparameter optimization, which will wait until the actual unicode dataset is ready.
+## Todo
+Xavier initialization
+Regularization if needed
+hyperparameter optimization if needed
 ## Issues
 TPU incompatability.
 Incorrectly calculated F1 score.